OtterCodes101/riceathon/README.md

 ### How the process works

 1. You customize your Linux desktop (1 hour minimum)
-2. Record your hours with [Hackatime](https://waka.hackclub.com/) and commit your rice configuration to a github repo
+2. Record your hours with [Hackatime](https://waka.hackclub.com/) and push your rice configuration to a github repo
 3. You submit it to us in a PR
 4. Submit the form to us
 5. Get sent programmer socks!